 Orton-Gillingham Language Arts

 Through this six-week course, students are exposed to systematic, phonetically based, multisensory instruction to facilitate decoding the English language.
 These techniques are scientifically proven to assist struggling learners to succeed with reading, writing, and spelling.
 The multisensory programs involve active participation in order to enhance learning and memory.
 To reinforce associations, these methods simultaneously engage the visual, auditory, tactile, and kinesthetic senses.
 In addition to Orton-Gillingham instruction, students also receive support through the implementation of Read Naturally and Lexia, computer-based programs designed to target and enhance reading fluency, comprehension, and decoding.
 Multiple classes will be run to accommodate different grades and reading levels.
+August 2 is reserved for optional conferences to discuss student progress.
 The course can be easily combined with any of Friends Academy’s afternoon offerings.